What is Endometriosis?

 The only way to know for sure if you have endometriosis is to have a laparoscopy.
-This is a surgical procedure performed under general anesthesia in which a tube with a light is placed inside your abdomen.
-The surgeon can then check your organs to see if any growths or tissue from endometriosis exists.
-This procedure will show the location, extent, and size of the growths and help you and your doctor make better treatment decisions.
+This is a surgical procedure performed under general anesthesia in which a camera is used to see inside your abdomen.
+Your surgeon can then check your organs to see if any growths or tissue from endometriosis exists.
+This procedure will show the location, extent, and size of the growths and begin treatment by removing endometriosis.

 What causes endometriosis?

 No one knows for sure what causes this disease.
 One theory is that during menstruation some of the menstrual tissue backs up through the fallopian tubes into the abdomen, where it implants and grows.
-Another theory suggests that endometriosis may be genetic, or runs in families.
+Another theory suggests that endometriosis may be genetic or run in families.

 What is the treatment for endometriosis?

 There is no cure for endometriosis, but there are many treatments, each of which has pros and cons.
 It is important to build a good relationship with your doctor, so you can decide what option is best for you.